Roger Goodell couldn’t be happier after the NFL draft went off without a hitch

 “To see the reactions I got from people I didn’t know, people I did know, family — it definitely struck a chord with people,” Goodell said in a phone interview Sunday afternoon.
 “It was overwhelming.
 I don’t think we’ve ever had a reaction like that.
 And I wrote a note to the staff on the way out from my house.
-I said I’m not sure in our 100-year history we’ve had a finer moment and that I’ve been more proud of our people, because it was that kind of experience for us.”
+I said I’m not sure in our 100-year history we’ve had a finer moment and that I’ve been more proud of our people because it was that kind of experience for us.”

-Among the messages received Sunday by Goodell was one from a general manager who had been opposed to the league holding the draft on time.
+Among the messages Goodell received Sunday was one from a general manager who had been opposed to the league holding the draft as scheduled.

 “I won’t disclose [which general manager], but I’ll just read you this line: ‘As a GM who was against holding the draft as scheduled, thank you for having the vision to proceed.
 It was an experience with my family that I will never forget.’
 It’s just cool,” Goodell said.